List of state highways in Louisiana (3000–3049): Louisiana Highway 3019

 Louisiana Highway 3019 (LA 3019) runs 0.53 mi in an east–west direction primarily along Veterans Highway in New Orleans (Orleans Parish).

 The route begins on the east side of the 17th Street Canal bridge at the Jefferson–Orleans parish line and proceeds east along Veterans Highway, the continuation of Veterans Memorial Boulevard in New Orleans.
 Eastbound traffic turns south onto Pontchartrain Boulevard and immediately enters an interchange with I-10 and I-610.
 Westbound traffic utilizes parallel West End Boulevard.
 LA 3019 is a divided, six-lane highway on Veterans Highway and a divided, four-lane highway on Pontchartrain and West End Boulevards.

 LA 3019 is a vestige of the original plans for the Pontchartrain Expressway and its connection to Veterans Highway, which at the time ended just west of the parish line in Metairie.
 In the pre-1955 state highway system, the planned Pontchartrain Expressway, Greater New Orleans Bridge (now known as the Crescent City Connection), and Westbank Expressway were given the collective designation of State Route C-2200.
 This became LA 3019 with the 1955 Louisiana Highway renumbering, and the majority of the route was later incorporated into I-10 and US 90 Business.
 The remaining segment connecting Veterans Memorial Boulevard in Metairie with the I-10/I-610 interchange retains the LA 3019 designation.

 Louisiana Highway 3020

+Louisiana Highway 3020 (LA 3020) runs 3.18 mi in Lake Charles.